tardisx/go-mux/README.md

 (instantiated from some sort of database, faked in common/db/db.go for this example) available to the route handler.

+If you clone this repo, you can try each variant out:

     go run go-mux/pathvalues/1-basic

     go run go-mux/pathvalues/2-slightly-less-basic

     go run go-mux/pathvalues/3-middleware